 Serving ideas & sides

-Usually, I make Italian sub sliders as an appetizer with other snacks like slow cooker jalapeño popper dip, pepper jelly goat cheese tartlets, or spicy deviled eggs.
+Usually, I make Italian sub sliders as an appetizer with other snacks like slow cooker jalapeño popper dip or a real fan favorite, spicy deviled eggs.
 But, you can also make them for lunch.
-I especially love these sliders with potato chips, spicy ranch snack mix, or everything bagel popcorn.
+I especially love these sliders with potato chips or spicy ranch snack mix.
 And don’t forget strawberry iced tea or a cold beer!

 A hand grabbing a sandwich off of a wood board of Italian grinder sliders next to a glass of beer and potato chips on a beige backdrop.